 View stray animals at HSWC.
 We also strongly recommend that you come to the Humane Society of Washington County in person as soon as possible.
 Stray animals are held a minimum of five working days.
-We will assist you in filing a lost report.
+We can assist you in filing a lost report.

-Fill out a Lost & Found Report
+Fill Out a Lost & Found Report

 Complete a Lost & Found report using the on-line form here and attach a photo.
 We will cross check the report sent with what we have on file.
 Reports are held for one month, unless we are notified otherwise.

-Post Flyers in your Neighborhood
+Post Flyers in Your Neighborhood

-Get the Word out on Social Media
+Get the Word Out on Social Media

-Check neighboring animal shelters, canvas your neighborhood, tell your friends, neighbors, mail carriers, etc. that your pet is missing and post Lost Pet Notices around your neighborhood.
+Canvas your neighborhood, tell your friends, neighbors, mail carriers, etc. that your pet is missing and post Lost Pet Notices around your neighborhood.